Reserve team: Italy

 In 2018, the Italian Football Federation allowed the possibility for Serie A teams to register a reserve Under-23 team in the third-tier Serie C league, with only Juventus taking that opportunity.
-Juventus Next Gen is, as of 2022–23, still the only reserve team playing in the Italian national leagues.
+In 2023, Juventus Next Gen was joined by Atalanta Under-23.
+In 2024, AC Milan became the third Italian club to form a reserve team, with the creation of Milan Futuro.
+In 2025 also the Inter Milan Under-23 was created.

 Japan

 From the days of the old Japan Soccer League, Japan allowed reserve teams to play in the main league system.
 Even today reserve teams of J. League clubs are allowed to compete in the Emperor's Cup.

 Japan Soccer League reserve teams

 These teams were never promoted to the top flight due to their senior squad's presence there.